 How to get to Alberobello

 My recommendation is to rent a car for your trip to Puglia – the region calls for a road trip, and having a car will make your life immensely easier, especially if you stay in a trullo immersed in the countryside.
-Hertz is a reliable company for car rentals, and you can pick your car as soon as you arrive at Bari or Brindisi Airport.
+This site allows you to compare the prices of car rental, and lists places that operate Bari or Brindisi Airport.
 You can find the best deals and book your car here.

 TIP: Free parking is hard to come across in the center of Alberobello.
 Save yourself the headache and head straight for one of the paid parking lots.
 The easiest one to find is on the main street – Via Indipendenza.

 Traveling to Alberobello by train is easy enough from Bari – there are regular direct Regional FSE or Trulli Link trains, the journey lasts between one and two hours; and from and Martina Franca via Locorotondo – the trip from Martina Franca lasts 21 to 27 minutes, whereas from Locorotondo it takes between 10 and 15 minutes.
 You can check the train timetable on the website of Trenitalia.